This post uses PowerShell Pro Tools. PowerShell Pro Tools is a set of tools for PowerShell developers to build GUIs, package as executables and more.

 After installing the extension, you will need a license.
-You can receive a trial license that is good for 21 days by invoking the
+You can get a license key through our website.

 PowerShell Pro Tools: Install License Key command from the Command Palette (Ctrl+Shift+P).
 Paste the license key into the input box and press enter.

 To view your license information after installing the license, issue the

 PowerShell Pro Tools: Display License Information command from the Command Palette (Ctrl+Shift+P).